DynamoDB Connector

 • PropertyName is the name of the column within your Tinybird Data Source.

 • PropertyNameInDDB is the name of the property in your DynamoDB table.
-It should match the letter casing.
+It must match the letter casing.

-For example, a map property at the first level can be mapped in your Data Source schema like:
+Map properties within complex types, like Maps, using JSONPaths.
+For example, you can map a property at the first level in your Data Source schema like:

 MyString String `json:$.<map_property_name>.<map_property_value_name>`.